phuclh/guestpost-docs/en/features/email-account.md

 ## Why I see "Google hasn't verified this app" when connecting my email account to Google.

-First, you should know Guest Post App asks for read-only permission (*gmail.readonly*) when connecting your Gmail or Gsuite so the application can detect which emails have a response, so it won't send [follow-up emails](/en/features/campaign.html#step-2-create-the-initial-and-follow-ups-email) to those email addresses anymore.
+First, you should know Guest Post App asks for read-only permission (*gmail.readonly*) when connecting your Gmail or Gsuite, so the application can detect which emails have a response and it won't send [follow-up emails](/en/features/campaign.html#step-2-create-the-initial-and-follow-ups-email) to those email addresses.

 Since October 2019, [Google announced that it would start being more stringent](https://cloud.google.com/blog/products/g-suite/elevating-user-trust-in-our-api-ecosystems) with software vendors building apps on top of the Gmail API.
 Specifically, developers using this permission would be subject to additional scrutiny and have to pay a fee of $15,000 – $75,000 or more to have a third party security assessment done.